Culture is a basic need. A community thrives through its cultural heritage, it dies without it.

 IFLA is working together with UNESCO and the International Committee of the Blue Shield to prevent this from happening and ensure that (physical) cultural heritage remains in safe conditions in their place of origin.

-Furthermore, it is not only man made threats that pose a danger to cultural heritage; natural threats can also affect the heritage of a region.
-IFLA sets out to monitor disaster areas around the globe and help with preservation as well as reconstruction once disasters have happened.
+IFLA sets out to monitor disaster areas around the globe and help with preservation as well as reconstruction once disasters (natural and man-made) have happened.